MickeyKay/better-font-awesome-library/README.md

 #### $args['release_data_refresh_callback'] ####

 (callable|null) Optional callback invoked once when BFAL falls back to bundled data.
 It receives the supported channel and BFAL instance and must schedule asynchronous work rather than perform transport inline.

+The two metadata initialization arguments still follow `get_instance()` first-call semantics.
+Consumers that cannot guarantee they are the first caller may pass them to `register_release_data_collaborators()` after obtaining the singleton, but only while the corresponding slots remain unclaimed.

 ### Deprecated